-4.2 JobState enumeration
+5.2 JobState enumeration

-The JobState enumeration is used as a input parameter type by the jobStatus() method in the Session interface.
-The meanings of the enumeration values are specified in the description of the method in section 9.11.
-A DRMAA [language binding](#) implementation is not required to be able to return all of the job state values in the JobState enumeration.
+The JobState enumeration is used as return value type for the jobStatus() method in the Session interface.
+The meanings of the enumeration values are specified in the description of the method in section [10.11](#).
+A DRMAA language binding implementation is not required to be able to return all of the job state values in the JobState enumeration.
 If a given job state has no representation in the underlying DRMS, the DRMAA implementation MAY ignore that job state value.
 All DRMAA implementations MUST, however, define the JobState enumeration, and the definition MUST include all job state values, including those for unused job states.
 An implementation SHOULD NOT return any job state value other than those defined in the JobState enumeration.

 '''

 enum JobState {

 UNDETERMINED,

 QUEUED_ACTIVE,

-SYSTEM_ON_HOLD,

-USER_ON_HOLD,

-USER_SYSTEM_ON_HOLD,
+HOLD,

 RUNNING,

 SYSTEM_SUSPENDED,

 USER_SUSPENDED,

 USER_SYSTEM_SUSPENDED,

 DONE,

 FAILED

 };

 '''

-The status values relate to the DRMAA job state transition model, as shown in Figure 1.
+The status values relate to the DRMAA job state transition model: